MicrosoftDocs/power-automate-docs/flow-docs/gdpr-dsr-export-msa.md

     ![Download CSV](./media/gdpr-dsr-export/download-csv.png)

-The run history is downloaded as a .csv file so that you can open it in Microsoft Excel or a text editor and further analyze the results.
+The run history is downloaded as a .csv file so that you can open it in Microsoft Excel or a text editor to analyze the results.

 ## Export a user's activity feed

 In [Microsoft Flow](https://flow.microsoft.com/), the activity feed shows a user’s history of activities, failures and notifications.
-A user can view their activity feed by following these steps:
+A user can view his or her activity feed by following these steps:

 1. Sign into [Microsoft Flow](http://flow.microsoft.com/), select the bell icon near the upper-right corner, and then select **Show all activity**.

     ![Show activity feed](./media/gdpr-dsr-export/show-activity-feed.png)

-1. In the **Activity** screen, copy the results, and then paste them into a document editor such as Microsoft Word.
+1. In the **Activity** screen, copy the results, and then paste them into a text editor such as Microsoft Word.

     ![Show activity feed](./media/gdpr-dsr-export/export-activity-feed.png)